General Terms & Conditions for Pete The Sweep & The Stove Gallery

 These terms and conditions may change or are updated from time to time.

-- Your contract for supply of goods or services is with M D & EJ Leicester partnership trading as Pete the Sweep and the Stove Gallery or with individual independent Pete the Sweep Franchisees.
+- Your contract for supply of goods or services is with M D & EJ Leicester partnership trading as Pete the Sweep.

 - Warranties: We do not complete product warranties, these are left on site for you to complete of can be obtained direct from the manufacturers.
 Where we are warrant any equipment or materials or work, it only applies to equipment or materials we have both supplied & fitted.
 Parts or use excluded by the manufacturer will also remain excluded, in the case of stoves items excluded under any warranty are usually, glass, rope seals, bricks, baffles, and grates.
 Only those specific parts described in any warranty are covered, not ancillary or associated parts or materials.
 Our lifetime warranty on labour includes defective workmanship, but it does not cover wear & tear & only covers specific work carried out by ourselves.
 Due to the nature of roof work, all external repairs only carry a 12 month warranty.
 In addition, to ensure we can monitor use & ensure servicing is being carried out properly, it is a requirement of our own warranties that one of our service packages have been in place for the duration for the installation.
 Failure to comply with the servicing requirements will invalidate any manufacturer’s warranty.